 Buying something for yourself now and then doesn’t hurt anyone – right?
 Not necessarily!

-One of the most expensive habits to break out there is buying things that make us happier at the moment but don’t actually improve our lives overall.
+One of the most expensive habits to break out there is buying things that make us happier at the moment but don’t improve our lives overall.

-If you really want your splurges to be worth it, think long-term: how will this purchase improve my life?
+If you want your splurges to be worth it, think long-term: how will this purchase improve my life?

 Ignoring Debt Collectors When They Call You At Home And Work

 Don’t let the chance of embarrassment keep you from paying off what you owe in full!
-Other people care about their credit scores too!
+Other people care about their credit scores, too!

-If anything, dealing with this issue as soon as possible might help protect your credit score and give you more flexibility when it comes time to borrow money again.
+Dealing with this issue as soon as possible might help protect your credit score and give you more flexibility when it comes time to borrow money again.

 Not Being Able To Budget Based On Your Actual Incomes And Outgoes Over Extended Periods Of Time